On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ with small index of speciality: Irreducibility and existence of and beyond

 \vni The following statement regarding the Hilbert scheme of linearly normal curves with index of speciality $\alpha =5$ is rather crude compared with Theorem \ref{main}.
 We omit the proof which is more involved but is similar to the proof of Theorem \ref{main}.
 We assume $r\ge 6$ in the following statement for the sake of brevity, i.e. in order to avoid subtle complexities in lower dimensions $3\le r\le 5$, which need to be considered separately.
+A proof of the following proposition in a more general formulation shall appear in an article under preparation; \cite{index5}.

 \begin{prop} \begin{enumerate} \item[(a)] $\HL{g+r-5,g,r}=\emptyset$ for $g\le r+8$, $r\ge 6$. \item[(b)] $\HL{g+r-5,g,r}\neq\emptyset$ for $g=r+9$ or for any $g\ge r+13$, $r\ge 6$. \item[(c)] $\HL{g+r-5,g,r}=\emptyset$ for $g=r+10$, $r\ge 9$. \item[(d)] $\HL{g+r-5,g,r}=\emptyset$ for $g=r+11$, $r\ge 12$. \item[(e)] $\HL{g+r-5,g, r}\neq\emptyset$ for $g=r+12$, $r\ge 13$. \end{enumerate} \end{prop}